jbx5/devious-client/README.md

 ###
-This is a fork of Unethicalite that I'm looking to actively maintain since I think this would be a nice learning experience for me.
+This is an open source fork of OpenOSRS and Unethicalite that I'm looking to actively maintain since I think this would be a nice learning experience for me.

 Come join my discord if you're looking to share knowledge and learn together!